 Well blimey there's a lot of categorical statements flying around about an animal that relatively little is known about!! ...... ranting digression ends

-Water Rats are indirectly reliant on water temperature and (DO) levels mainly because their primary sources of food are aquatic.
+Water Rats are indirectly reliant on water temperature and disolved oxygen levels mainly because their primary sources of food are aquatic.

 As such Water Rats serve as a good indicator of the health of their habitat which is why I think they are so important, if there's one or two long term resident Water Rats in a creek it follows that the water quality will be pretty good.

-As their life span is only quite short " long term " in this context may only be 3 years or so.
-It should be noted here that Water Rats will happily forage on land and travel considerable distances doing so.
-If observed spending an inordinate amount of time on land this would indicate the water quality is degraded.
-This might be countered to some extent if there's a nearby source of an easy meal such as pet food left out in a backyard not far away.
+As their life span is only quite short "long term" in this context may only be 3 years or so.
+Remembering that Water Rats will happily forage on land and travel considerable distances doing so, if a Water Rat is observed spending an inordinate amount of time on land this would indicate the water quality is degraded, note in this context degraded does not mean dirty or brackish.
+This might be countered to some extent if there's a nearby source of an easy meal such as pet food left out in a backyard or food scraps not far away.